Visit AMY’S Drive-Thru Restaurant’s website.

 After their daughter Amy was born, Amy’s Kitchen founders Andy and Rachel Berliner started their healthy, successful line of vegetarian frozen dinners in 1987 for parents on the go throughout the U.S. and UK.
-The vegetarian food company famed for its all-natural convenience food and sustainable commitment, recently opened AMY’S Drive-Thru Restaurant in June, 2015 and it doesn’t take long to notice that the fast-food enterprise has reinvented itself.
+The vegetarian food company famed for its all-natural convenience food and sustainable commitment, opened AMY’S Drive-Thru Restaurant in June, 2015 and it doesn’t take long to notice that the fast-food enterprise has reinvented itself.

 According to their website, “Amy’s Drive Thru is returning to the roots of American fast food, serving lovingly handcrafted food to nourish hard-working citizens, busy families and road-weary travelers.”
 The food served is all vegetarian, organic and non-GMO while the building literally sprouts a vegetative ‘living’ roof, which speaks to the values of the company.
 Instead of broadcasting symbols of golden arches, a mosaic of plants cover the roof projecting a strong presence and visual appeal, a water storage tower holds rainwater, and a solar array provides electrons for energy.